DanaMW/PowerShell-TuneUp/README.md

 ## The [[[GO]-]Anywhere] Group
 ```
 This little group of scripts is my way for getting around in the console.
 You can enter folder names as follows: GO-FOLDER or GO FOLDER and if it is a repo folder you can add the third parameter GO-MAINREPO REPONAME or GO MAINREPO REPONAME. then because I wanted to stick with this simple short setup you can also use it just like Set-Location.
 GO .. or GO D:\Downloads or GO ROOT D or GO "\\MACHINENAME\SHAREDFOLDER"
+Updating new folders and system tricks every day.
 ```
 ## ASAY and NOTIFY
 ```